jackieroger/Project1/README.md

 ### For the curious user...

-If you'd like to explore the alignment score matrices generated when align() is called, the 2d numpy arrays representing them are called:
+If you'd like to explore the alignment score matrices generated when align() is called, the class attributes (2d numpy arrays) representing them are called:
 - **m**: match/mismatch matrix
 - **ix**: gap matrix for seq1
 - **iy**: gap matrix for seq2